jeromerony/Progressive_Growing_of_GANs-PyTorch/README.md

 I tried to follow the original article as much as possible.
 This repo gives a simple example of how it can be used on MNIST.

-This implementation was done in **Python 3.6** and uses f-string so this will create and error in previous Python versions.
+This implementation was done in **Python 3.6** and uses f-string so this will create an error in previous Python versions.

 ## Acknowledgement
 - https://github.com/tkarras/progressive_growing_of_gans/